Master's Degree in Bioethics and Biolaw (Interuniversity)

 Competencies are the set of knowledge, skills and attitudes to be acquired by students throughout the degree, aimed at preparing them for the exercise of professional activities.

-CB9 – Students should be able to communicate their conclusions and the knowledge and ultimate reasons that support them to specialized and non-specialized audiences in a clear and unambiguous manner.
+CB9 – That students know how to communicate their conclusions and the knowledge and ultimate reasons that support them to specialized and non-specialized audiences in a clear and unambiguous way.

-CG1 – Train healthcare professionals to recognise the ethical aspects of their professional practice, knowing how to identify moral conflicts and the values at stake in these conflicts.
+CG1 – To train healthcare professionals to recognize the ethical aspects of their professional practice, knowing how to identify moral conflicts and the values at stake in these conflicts.

-CG2 – Equip healthcare professionals with knowledge that enables them to critically and systematically analyse these aspects.
+CG2 – Equip healthcare professionals with knowledge that enables them to critically and systematically analyze these aspects.

 CG3 – Provide professionals with practical skills to integrate these dimensions into the ongoing decision-making process and be able to reason them out.

-CG4 – Provide more in-depth and systematic training in Bioethics and Biolaw to a group of professionals so that they can be Bioethics consultants, qualified members of healthcare ethics committees, clinical research ethics committees, deontological commissions and to promote and coordinate teaching in bioethics and biolaw in the community.
+CG4 – To provide more in-depth and systematic training in Bioethics and Biolaw to a group of professionals so that they can serve as bioethics consultants, qualified members of healthcare ethics committees, clinical research ethics committees, and ethical commissions, and to promote and coordinate teaching in bioethics and biolaw in the community.

-CB11 – Possess and understand knowledge that provides a basis or opportunity to be original in the development and/or application of ideas, often in a research context.
+CB11 – Possess and understand knowledge that provides a basis or opportunity for originality in the development and/or application of ideas, often in a research context.

 CE1 – Recognize ethical and legal problems in healthcare practice

-CE2 – Possess sufficient knowledge to understand the most important concepts and theories in the history of bioethics, relating them to others from related disciplines
+CE2 – Possess sufficient knowledge to understand the most important concepts and theories in the history of bioethics, relating them to others in related disciplines.

-CE3 – Become familiar with the jurisprudential analysis of assumptions framed within Biolaw.
+CE3 – Become familiar with the jurisprudential analysis of cases within Biolaw.

-CE4 – Construct and criticize formal and informal arguments in the field of Bioethics, recognizing their strength or weakness and any relevant fallacies.
+CE4 – Construct and critique formal and informal arguments in the field of Bioethics, recognizing their strengths and weaknesses and any relevant fallacies.

 CE5 – Analyze the structure of complex and controversial ethical problems, detecting, formulating and proposing alternative approaches.